krohts/building-AI-project/README.md

 ## Summary

-This project is about merging the two hottest topics of today – crypto currencies (aka bitcoin, ethereum and altcoins) and AI – into a relatively simple AI empowered crypto currency trading system.
+This project is about merging the two hottest topics of today – crypto currencies (aka bitcoin, ethereum and altcoins) and AI – into a relatively simple AI-powered crypto currency trading system.

 ## Background